Aluminum Thermal Conductivity and Alu Heat Sinks

 • Solar Inverters: Manage heat generated during the conversion of DC to AC power.

-• Wind Turbines: Used in the electronic control systems of turbines.
+• Wind Turbines: These are used in the electronic control systems of turbines.

 Design of Aluminum Heat Sinks